itssamuelrowe/binarystars/content/conditional-statements-how-your-programs-make-choices/using-if-statements.md

 As you can see, the else clause was not written in this example.
-By now if you compiled and ran this program, you wold know that the compiler didn’t generate any errors.
+By now if you compiled and ran this program, you wold know that the compiler didn't generate any errors.
 This is because the else clause is optional.

 Can you guess what would have happened if the Boolean expression evaluated to false in this example?
 The entire if statement would have